How to Find the Exchange Server Version in 3+ Ways

 The format is Major.Minor.Build.Revision (e.g., 15.02.1544.004 for Exchange 2019 CU14)

-You won’t find any duplicates, as this is a unique identifier for not only each version but also for every update and patch.
+When you find the Exchange Server version, you will see that each value is unique.
+This identifier helps to distinguish not only each version but also every update and patch.
 Let me explain each part.

 Major: This is the most significant number used for an entire product family or era.
 For modern versions, it’s always 15 (starting from Exchange 2013).
 Older versions had lower numbers (e.g., 14 for 2010, 6 for Exchange 2003, 8 for 2007, and so on).

 Minor: It helps to differentiate the specific releases within a major Exchange family.
-Just understand that these are the digits that show the version number you are most familiar with.
+Moreover, these are the digits that show the version number you are most familiar with.
 For the 15.x line, the distribution is:

 00: Exchange 2013